torchbox/wagtailapi/docs/configuration.md

 ```

-This list also supports child relations (which will be nested inside returned JSON document):
+This list also supports child relations (which will be nested inside the returned JSON document):

 ```python
     class BlogPageRelatedLink(Orderable):